 This tip picks up where tip #1 leaves off.
 The best decision you can make towards avoiding procrastination is to plan your days in advance.

 Rather than frantically figuring out what you’ll do on any given day, a better way to approach your day would be to take a few minutes at the end of each day to quickly map out the following day.

-For example, every night, before bed, I write-down/review my plans for the next day, which includes:
+For example, every night, before bed, I write down/review my plans for the next day, which include:

 - My One BIG Thing (OBT) that needs to get done that day.
 This could be a big task, a goal, or a project I need to make progress on.

 - My No Matter Whats (NMWs) — these are my non-negotiable daily habits: exercise, my nature walk/daily meditation, reading (30 minutes minimum), mastery-related work, and time spent with the people I love.

 - Whatever else needs to be done the following day.
 This way, my most important goals and projects are given ample time to be crushed—and to not be procrastinated on.

 “The Nothing Alternative” is a tip for avoiding procrastination that was coined by an influential crime-fiction novelist named Raymond Chandler.
 He used it as a way to avoid procrastinating on his daily writing.
 Chandler had difficulty sitting down at the keyboard and cranking out a predetermined word count every day like some successful writers.
 So, he developed another method for overcoming procrastination and getting himself to do the work—he would set aside 4 hours every morning and give himself an ultimatum: